 Manufacturer has not been inspected previously

-The applicant for the marketing authorisation or variation application can ask the MEB to arrange an inspection for a manufacturer that has not previously been inspected by a competent inspection authority of an EEA country.
-In such cases, the applicant must declare that it will cover all costs of the inspection.
-The MEB asks the IGJ to schedule the inspection.
+The applicant for the marketing authorisation or variation application can ask the IGJ to arrange an inspection for a manufacturer that has not previously been inspected by a competent inspection authority of an EEA country.
+More information about the steps to be taken to request an inspection are available on the IGJ website.

 Manufacturers of active substances